rubyforgood/human-essentials/doc/architecture/overview.md

 ### Partner Distribution

 When inventory leaves an Essentials Bank, it does so via a **Distribution**.
 These are either created implicitly from inbound Partner **Requests**, or created explicitly via the menu interface.
-When they are created explicitly, they pull from a single designated Storage Location, and are built in a similar fashion to Donations, Adjustments, Transfers, etc -- items are added and quantities are specified.
+The inventory is pulled from a single designated Storage Location, and the distribution is built in a similar fashion to Donations, Adjustments, Transfers, etc -- items are selected and quantities are specified.

 Distributions can be exported as PDFs, which Banks can use as printable manifests for the packages sent to the Community Partner.